TATTOO AFTERCARE

 If second skin dressing was applied after the session:

-If I applied the second skin type of dressing after the session, it means that your tattoo is nicely dry and the wound should be already closed when you take it off.
+• If I applied the second skin type of dressing after the session, it means that your tattoo is nicely dry and the wound should be already closed when you take it off.

-It is normal to see some oozing underneath the next day.
+• It is normal to see some oozing underneath the next day.

-Second skins are water resistant, not waterproof which means that you can take a shower as usual but baths are not allowed.
+• Second skins are water resistant, not waterproof which means that you can take a shower as usual but baths are not allowed.

 There are two cases in which you should take your second skin earlier:

-1. There is a lot of ooze coming out of it.
+• There is a lot of ooze coming out of it.
 If it creates fluid filled bubbles then it's no longer a healthy environment for a fresh wound and so you have to take the second skin off.

 After doing it, gently clean the tattoo, making sure to remove all the gooey stuff, dry the area and leave it for 10-15 minutes to see if the wound is still oozing.
 If yes, proceed with the recommendations for absorbent pads healing.
 If not, leave it dry (no cream) and keep it clean for next 1-2 days.
 After this time you can incorporate the cream to your aftercare.

-2. If you feel itching, pulsing or any other sensation that might suggest that your skin reacts poorly to the second skin.
-It is rare yet some people have allergic reactions to this product and if this will be your case, remove it immediately.
-After doing it, gently clean the tattoo, dry the area and leave it for 10-15 minutes to see if the wound is still oozing.
-If yes, proceed with the recommendations for absorbent pads healing.
-If not, leave it dry (no cream) and keep it clean for next 1-2 days.
-After this time you can incorporate the cream to your aftercare.

 If you have any questions about the aftercare, send me an email.
 I will go through recommendations with you after the session.
 During the healing process, you can text me anytime if you have any questions or concerns.

 If you experience excessive pain, redness, swelling, pulsing, yellow fluid, itching - these might be signs of infection.
-In this case contact a healthcare professional immediately and also let me know about it..
+In this case contact a healthcare professional immediately and also let me know about it.
 Infections happen even for people experienced in tattoo healing and there's no need to panic.
 Your doctor will most likely prescribe you an antibiotic ointment.
 The healing process might be prolonged and the infected area won’t look too pretty but give it time to fully heal.